The Parkers eat "Chinese turkey."

 You're Jewish (and not of the Informed

 sect).
 Or Muslim.
+Or atheist.
 Or you're estranged from your family.
 Or you're a hungry Jehovah's Witness looking for a quick bite after the meeting.
 Or the dog just ate the massive home-cooked dinner.

 Or you're just plain bored.
 Whatever it is, the usual Christmas festivities are simply not possible for you.
 It's just another miserable winter's day, except that since you're off work, you have even less to do than usual.

 What are you supposed to do?
 Well, you could go out...but virtually everything is closed.

 There's that one Chinese place in town.
 It's still open!
 Grateful to find any